maximilianpress/RepeatKmer/README.md

 # RepeatKmer: a greedy suffix tree approach to repeat inference in genomes.

 # WORK IN PROGRESS!
+At the moment, the tool is finding the conserved portions of Ty1 elements in the _S. cerevisiae_ genome, which suggests that it is more or less working.
+Heavy filtering of outputs is still necessary to get at this, and there are many known issues (see below).
+But the tool is now functional enough that I can probably make it public.

 ## KNOWN ISSUES/To-do:
-* Tests are currently failing/incomplete.
+* Tests are currently incomplete.
 * Need to address redundancies in maximal (output) k-mers.
+These indicate duplication in the k-mer tree, which may explain poor perf.
-* Currently rather slow on larger genomes (~1hr for E. coli, ~2-3hr for S. cerevisiae).
+* Currently VERY slow on larger genomes (~1hr for E. coli, ~100hr (!!!) for S. cerevisiae).
 * Need to deduplicate frame-shifted or reverse-complemented maximal k-mers.
 * Need to do fuzzy matching between maximal k-mers --> group into families
 * Annotate input genome with repeats